JKelliher/Campr_Repository/TESTING.md

 **Description** \
     This test will verify the header for the web application navigates to the correct pages\
 **Pre-Conditions** \
     Campr web application has been opened in local browser.
-See steps 1 thru 5 listed user the "User Acceptance Testing" header for details on opening the web application in you local browser.
+See steps 1 thru 5 listed user the "User Acceptance Testing" header for details on opening the web application in you local browser. \
-**Test Steps** \
+**Test Steps:** \
+Navigation bar from the login page:
 1. Navigate to the login page.
 Application will be at the login by default upon opening.
+2. Select the CAMPr link on the header.
+Verify link reloads the login page "/login"
-2. Select the "Home" link on the header.
+3. Select the "Home" link on the header.
 Verify link takes you to the home page of the web application "/home".
-3. Navigate back to /login.
+4. Navigate back to /login.
-4. Select the "About" link on the header.
+5. Select the "About" link on the header.
 Verify link takes you to the about page of the web application "/about".
-5. Navigate back to /login.
+6. Navigate back to /login.
-6. Select the "Login" link on the header.
+7. Select the "Login" link on the header.
 Verify link reloads the login page.
+8. Select the "Register" link on the header.
+Verify link takes you to the new user registration page "/register".

+Navigation bar from the home page:
+1. Navigate to the home page.
+Add "/home" to the base url to get there if home link on header does not work.
+2. Select the CAMPr link on the header.
+Verify link loads the login page "/login"
+3. Navigate back to "/home"
+4. Select the "Home" link on the header.
+Verify link reloads home page "/home".
+5. Select the "About" link on the header.
+Verify link takes you to the about page of the web application "/about".
+6. Navigate back to "/home".
+7. Select the "Login" link on the header.
+Verify link loads the login page "/login".
+8. Navigate back to "/home".
+9. Select the "Register" link on the header.
+Verify link takes you to the new user registration page "/register".

+Navigation bar from the about page:
+1. Navigate to the about page.
+Add "/about" to the base url to get there if home link on header does not work.
+2. Select the CAMPr link on the header.
+Verify link loads the login page "/login"
+3. Navigate back to "/about"
+4. Select the "Home" link on the header.
+Verify link loads home page "/home".
+5. Navigate back to "/about"
+6. Select the "About" link on the header.
+Verify link reloads the about page "/about".
+8. Select the "Login" link on the header.
+Verify link loads the login page "/login".
+9. Navigate back to "/about".
+10. Select the "Register" link on the header.
+Verify link takes you to the new user registration page "/register".

+Navigation bar from the about Register Page:
+1. Navigate to the about page.
+Add "/about" to the base url to get there if home link on header does not work.
+2. Select the CAMPr link on the header.
+Verify link loads the login page "/login"
+3. Navigate back to "/about"
+4. Select the "Home" link on the header.
+Verify link loads home page "/home".
+5. Navigate back to "/about"
+6. Select the "About" link on the header.
+Verify link reloads the about page "/about".
+8. Select the "Login" link on the header.
+Verify link loads the login page "/login".
+9. Navigate back to "/about".
-7. Select the "Register" link on the header.
+10. Select the "Register" link on the header.
 Verify link takes you to the new user registration page "/register".

 **Expected Results** \
     you should see the following text and pass one of the tests \